TheWilsonGlobal/TaskCenter/replit.md

 - June 18, 2025.
 Added custom field support to profile configuration with JSON editor and validation
 - June 18, 2025.
 Implemented "New Script" button in Script Management for creating scripts directly in the interface
 - June 18, 2025.
 Migrated from file-based storage to PostgreSQL database for all structured data (tasks, scripts, profiles) while maintaining file system for script and profile content
+- June 18, 2025.
+Completed removal of filename dependencies - system now operates entirely with names as identifiers, eliminating all file creation functionality

 ## User Preferences